battlehax/awesome-t-deck/README.md

 - [uLisp](http://www.ulisp.com/show?4JAO) uLisp® (pronounced "You-Lisp") is a version of the Lisp programming language specifically designed to run on microcontrollers with a limited amount of RAM
 - [IceNav](https://github.com/jgauchia/IceNav-v3) ESP32 Based GPS Navigator
 - [Tactility](https://tactility.one/) Tactility is an operating system that focuses on the ESP32 microcontroller family.
+- [CircuitPython](https://circuitpython.org/board/lilygo_tdeck/) CircuitPython is a programming language designed to simplify experimenting and learning to code on low-cost microcontroller boards.

 ## Other Stuff
 - [M5 Launcher](https://github.com/bmorcelli/M5Stick-Launcher) App launcher for M5StickC, M5StickC Plus, M5StickC Plus 2 and M5Cardputer (and now T-Deck! put firmware bins on SD and flash at boot)